Photo courtesy Juliana Bicycles

 Because enduro bikes are designed to hit rougher, steeper downhills, the frame is built heavier and tougher, and the bike may feature more heavy-duty components (like beefier wheels and tires) to handle the extra abuse.

 What should I look for in an enduro bike?

 To tackle the kinds of terrain enduro riders face, the top things to consider are:

 Welcome to the well-worn carbon vs. aluminum face-off.
 Both materials have pros and cons, so weigh them accordingly (and yes, weight is one of those considerations, but with enduro, it’s not paramount).
-Carbon won’t dent or bend like aluminum, for example, but a crack in carbon isn’t good either.
-Price, impact considerations, and weight are important, with personal aesthetics the final piece in your choice puzzle.
-And remember, carbon can be repaired, while aluminum cannot.
+Carbon is lighter and extremely tough.
+But it may may not be as robust as aluminum when you have a bad crash.
+Price, durability, and weight are important, with personal aesthetics the final piece in your choice puzzle.
+And remember, aluminum might be tougher, but carbon can be repaired, while aluminum cannot.

 - Lighter, more nimble

 - Prone to impact damage during bad crashes

 - Small to medium impact damage less of a concern